Gordonby/Devcenter/README.md

 ### Catalog repo

 ADE requires a catalog in the form of a Git repository.
 The catalog contains IaC templates used to create environments.
-To quickly get started with a sample catalog, use these commands to fork the [ADE](https://github.com/Azure/deployment-environments) repo.
+To quickly get started with a sample catalog, use these commands to fork the [ADE](https://github.com/Azure/deployment-environments) repo using the GitHub CLI.

 ```bash
 gh repo fork Azure/deployment-environments